-Each year 1-5 former NHL players have donated their time to playing the CBC as All-Star Teammates.
+From year to year, 1-5 former NHL players have donated their time to playing the CBC as All-Star Teammates.
 We are incredibly grateful that they are willing to do this.
-We do not, however have any idea who all will be here when the puck drops.
+We do not, however, have any idea who all will be here when the puck drops.
 We will do our very best to ensure that every team gets to play at least 1 game with one of the gracious guys.

-Each team is garaunteed 4 games, unless weather becomes a factor.
-Games will start Friday November 11th at 12:00 PM (n00n).
-Team Captains must ensure that their team is paid in full before their first game or a penalty of 1 goal per $100 short will be assessed for each game that they remain delinquent.
+Each team is guaranteed 4 games unless weather becomes a factor.
+Games will start Friday November 30th at 3:00 PM.
+Team Captains must ensure that their team is paid in full before their first game or their team will not be allowed to participate.

 The Imperial Pints division is an open division expecting teams to have a minimum number of Novice, B, Beginner and C players.
 There is no requirement to have women on Imperial Pint teams.

 The Session Ales division is designed to be a fun recreational division where games are as competitive as possible.
 Higher Caliber “Ringer” players that play in Cup, A, Advanced Leagues must be kept to 1 player per team.
-Ringers will be given an indicator mark and allowed to score no more than 1 goal.
-Session Ale teams will be required to have a minimum of 2 women per team.
 This division is intended to be comprised of B, C, Novice and Beginner players.

 If a team is down by 3 or more goals in the 3rd period, run time will continue.
 If the gap is closed to two goals, stop time will begin.